aymenx17/shapesCount/README.md

  (i.e. square, circle, triangle) in a given image.
 To this purpose there are different methods someone could apply (e.g. hard-coded logic, image processing heuristics, shallow machine learning, deep learning, etc).

 Here we present a deep learning based solution that well generalizes on the test set.
+The dataset consists of 5000 annotated examples:
+  -  JPG image of size 500 x 500 with arbitrary numbers of squares, circles, and triangles.
+  -  Text file stating how many squares, circles, and triangles are in the image.

 ![](https://github.com/aymenx17/shapesCount/blob/master/project_imgs/shapesCount.png)